 |State information for the SEP client and environments Characteristics refresh||

-VDI environments utilize available rescources more efficiently, leaving less overhead for increased loads
+VDI environments use available resources more efficiently, which leaves less overhead for increased loads

-This document contains best practices specific to Symantec Endpoint Protection (SEP) clients installed in non-persistent VDI environments and the Symantec Endpoint Protection Manager (SEPM) servers that service them.
-See Symantec Endpoint Protection 12.1 - Virtualization Best Practices for general VM recommendations before following the steps, see the following documents depending on the build of SEP being used:
+This document contains best practices specific to Symantec Endpoint Protection (SEP) that clients installed in non-persistent VDI environments and the Symantec Endpoint Protection Manager (SEPM) servers that service them.
+Before following the steps, see the following documents depending on the build of SEP being used:

-The following configuration recommendations will ensure that SEP client installations in non-persistent VDI environments do not generate network and disk IO from advanced SEP client features which they will not benefit from.
+The following configuration recommendations ensure that SEP clients, in non-persistent VDI environments, generate no network or disk I/O from advanced SEP features that do not benefit non-persistent clients.

-- Make the following changes to the Communications Settings policy:
+- Make these changes to the Communications Settings policy: